facelessuser/coloraide/docs/src/markdown/temperature.md

 ```

 ### Ohno 2013

+/// success | The Ohno 2013 CCT algorithm is registered in `Color` by default
+///

 This is an approach researched by Yoshi Ohno and aims to provide better accuracy.
 It uses a look up table similar to
 the Roberson method and employs a combined approach of a triangular solver and a parabolic solver.
 This can lead to